 Other cooking appliances can cut down on cost and energy as well.
 Microwaving is one of the cheapest and most energy-efficient cooking methods, using two-thirds less power than electric ovens [source: Cureton and Reed].
 But since microwaves are more suitable to reheating rather than cooking, try out a toaster oven for baking small dishes.

-For more ideas about cooking and turning your house into an eco-haven, visit the links on the next page.
+For more ideas about cooking and turning your house into an eco-haven, visit the links below.